wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Screenshots ==

-1. The first screenshot shows the widget in the sidebar with a title, clickable images and links, in german.
+1. The first screenshot shows the widget in the sidebar with five teasers of current posts.
+Each list item shows the title, image, date and excerpt of a post.
-2. The second screenshot shows the german translated widget on the Widget Management Page in the backend.
+2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 4.1 =
+* Changed single selection of a category to selection of multiple categories
+* Added DIV with id `rpwwt-{widget_id}` and class `rpwwt-widget` around list for available container with ensured attribute for CSS selectors
+* Updated admin CSS
+* Updated *.pot file and german translation
+* Updated screenshot of widget in the backend
+* Revised readme.txt

 = 4.0 =
 * Added category option: widget only lists posts of a selected category, else lists posts of all categories